networknext/next/docs/source/upgraded_client_example.rst

 	next_client_update( client );

-When you have finished your session with the server, close it:
+When you have finished your session with the server, please close it:

 .. code-block:: c++

 	next_client_close_session( client );

-When you have finished using your client, destroy it:
+When you have finished using your client, please destroy it:

 .. code-block:: c++

 	next_client_destroy( client );

-Before your application terminates, shut down the SDK:
+Before your application terminates, please shut down the SDK:

 .. code-block:: c++